-43. Set out a plan for the progressive implementation of EGGS based on the availability of resources and basic data.

-44. Databases for the basic data and the associated accounts must be established.
+- 56. Set out a plan for the progressive implementation of EGSS based on the availability of resources and basic data.
+The databases to house the EGSS data and procedures to translate basic data to EGSS concepts must be built using corporate systems and methodology resources when possible. - 57.
+Databases for the basic data and the associated accounts must be established.
 Given the SEEA links to the SNA, existing database structures and associated processing systems may be a good source for this development.
-Some adjustments will be required to add components not in the SNA such as intra-enterprise flows.

-45. Use of the same systems and processes will facilitate aligning of data sets and should help reduce the development costs for the new accounts and facilitate the integration of data for the production of indicators.
+Some adjustments will be required to add components not in the SNA such as intra-enterprise flows. - 58.
+Use of the same systems and processes will facilitate aligning of data sets and should help reduce the development costs for the new accounts and facilitate the integration of data for the production of indicators.
+At a minimum systems should be aligned such that datasets from various system can be easily integrated.